Skip to content

 Scoring

-In both cases, after the customer passes the initial credit check, generate the loan offer and send it to the customer to collect their acceptance or rejection of the loan agreement.
+Regardless of the identification route, you must generate the loan offer and send it to the customer.
+You must collect their explicit acceptance of the loan agreement before triggering the payout.

 Step 6: Complete the customer identification and e-signing process

-In the step, you must prompt the customer to complete the identification process, in which the customer will be identified in a video identification session through our provider IDnow.
-During this session, an identification agent will verify the customer's data against their identification documents, verify their mobile number, and collect the customer's qualified electronic signature (QES) on the loan contract.
+In this step, you must prompt the customer to complete the identification process via a video identification session (IDnow).
+During this session, an agent will verify the customer's data and collect the customer's qualified electronic signature (QES) on the loan contract.

 POST Create identification origination

 This endpoint creates a customer identification for the purpose of issuing the loan.
-You must specify the identification method to be used.
-The default value is idnow.
+It also triggers the e-signing process for the QES.

 Request example